LibreSolar/bms-c1/spec/3-requirements.md

 The positive battery terminal can be disconnected by the BMS for safety reasons or upon demand of the user via a communicatoin interface.

-The disconnect switch will be built using N-channel MOSFETs a back-to-back configuration to be able to interrupt current in both directions (see also bq76952 datasheet).
-In order to allow the high currents, multiple MOSFETs will be connected in parallel.
+The disconnect switch will be built using N-channel MOSFETs in a back-to-back configuration to be able to interrupt current in both directions (see also bq76952 datasheet).
+In order to allow the high currents, multiple MOSFETs are connected in parallel.

-The power PCB can be attached to a heat sink to dissipate the heat at high continuous currents.
+The bottom side of the PCB can be attached to a heat sink to dissipate the heat at high continuous currents.

-Suggested MOSFETs: IPT015N10N5.
+Suggested MOSFETs: IPT015N10N5 with TOLL package.
 Rds(on) at 80°C is max.
 2 mOhm, leading to a total of 1 mOhm (4p2s) and 10W of heat dissipation at 100A.

 There are cheaper alternatives with higher Rds(on), also from other manufacturers.

+The cell connector will have a pin to trigger a fuse at the pack positive terminal as a secondary protection if the MOSFETs fail short.

 #### Considered alternatives